hjacobs/kube-resource-report/README.rst

    :target: https://hub.docker.com/r/hjacobs/kube-resource-report
    :alt: Docker pulls

-**This version only supports node costs for AWS EC2 (all regions, On Demand, Linux) and GCP standard machine types (all regions, On Demand, without sustained discount)**
+**This version only supports node costs for AWS EC2 (all regions, On Demand, Linux) and GKE/GCP machine types (all regions, On Demand, without sustained discount)**

 Script to generate a HTML report of CPU/memory requests vs. usage (collected via Metrics API/Heapster) for one or more Kubernetes clusters.